-Starting 1 April 2013 the government is introducing a number of significant changes to the benefit system which are together known as Welfare Reform.
+In April 2013 the government introduced a number of significant changes to the benefit system which are together known as Welfare Reform.
 Some of these changes may cause a reduction in any income you receive from benefits or change the way you receive those benefits.

 This section of our website gives you a summary of these changes and how they may affect you.
 If you think you will be affected by the changes, you should contact your local authority, benefits agency or local Jobcentre Plus for further advice.